 The Lord God promises a way to be in safety.
 He gives guidance to the secret way where I can lie down and not be afraid; a way where sleep is sweet, comes quickly and refreshes in the morning (24).

 A key life practice to refreshing sleep is sound judgment and discernment.
 Almost every moment of the day I make judgments.
 Should I say this or that?
 Should I do this or that?
 Should I walk away?
 Should I stay?

 Every moment of the day I need to discern.
 Some concern major life events.
 Others are everyday decisions.
 Habits do not have to be bad.
 Forming good habits is good discernment.
-Getting out of bad habits is leaving wagon wheel ruts and blazing new trails.
+Getting out of bad habits is leaving wagon wheel ruts to blaze new trails.
 When God created the earth he made everything run in set paths that are good (19,20).
 I have been given this gift to set good life paths by faith in God.
 When I repeatedly do so I will find the secret to sweet restful sleep.
-It’s never to late to create my own world of wise habits.
+It’s never too late to create my own world of wise habits.